Bachelor of Arts — International Studies

 - Critically evaluate perspectives and practices in their own and other cultures, and be open to different cultural experiences, influences, opportunities and approaches.

-The International Studies major can be taken as a single major, double major or minor in the BA, or as an additional major in other degrees.
-Possible double or additional majors are the Bachelor of Hospitality Management, Social Sciences, Criminology, Applied Language Studies, Japanese Studies or Chinese Studies.
+The International Studies major can be taken as a single major, double major or minor in the BA, or as conjoint or an additional major in other degrees.
+It can also be taken as a double degree with Law (LLB).

-Plus a range of optional papers to develop a students' particular interests in business, international relations, social sciences, applied linguistics or languages.
-These papers include:165105 Introduction to Language Study
+Plus a range of papers to develop a students' particular interests in business, international relations, social sciences, applied linguistics or languages.
+These papers include:

 165107 A Pacific Reader